 Roland JC-40, Blackstar HT5 amplifier, Orange PC112 1x12 closed back cabinet, Marshall MS-2 micro amp.

 Nord Electro 5d 61, 1909 overstrung Erard upright piano (French), JAS Musicals harmonium (steel reeds), Minimoog Model D Clone, Korg Volca FM, 1979 Casio VL- 1, Arturia Keystep controller & arpeggiator.

 Drums and percussion:

-Yamaha Snare, Mapex 14 inch floor tom, vintage glockenspiel with tube resonators (German - tuned to 440hz/concert pitch), various handheld percussion.
+Yamaha Snare, Mapex 14 inch floor tom, vintage glockenspiel with tube resonators (German - tuned to 440hz/concert pitch), various handheld percussion instruments.

 Wind and strings: